-The school governors are delighted to announce the appointment of Christopher Skelton as Head of Newland House school from September 2019 and successor to David Alexander who retires at the end of this academic year.
+The school governors are delighted to announce the appointment of Christopher Skelton as Head of Newland House school from September 2019 and successor to David Alexander who retires at Easter this year.

 Mr Skelton is currently Deputy Head (Academic) at Newton Prep, an independent co-educational preparatory school in Battersea and previously was Deputy Head (Pastoral) at Dulwich College Junior School.